 NEW SECTION.
 Sec.
-12. Nothing in this act shall prevent the release of public information in the following circumstances:
+12. (1) Nothing in this act prevents the release of public information in the following circumstances:

-(a) the information is released to a governmental body, including the state's area agencies on aging, and the recipient agrees to protect the confidentiality of the information;
+(a) The information is released to a governmental body, including the state's area agencies on aging, and the recipient agrees to protect the confidentiality of the information;

-(b) the information concerns individuals who have been accused of or disciplined for abuse, neglect, exploitation, abandonment, or other acts involving the victimization of individuals or other professional misconduct;
+(b) The information concerns individuals who have been accused of or disciplined for abuse, neglect, exploitation, abandonment, or other acts involving the victimization of individuals or other professional misconduct;

-(c) the information is being released as part of a judicial or quasi-judicial proceeding and subject to a court's order protecting the confidentiality of the information and allowing it to be used solely in that proceeding;
+(c) The information is released as part of a judicial or quasijudicial proceeding and subject to a court's order protecting the confidentiality of the information and allowing the information to be used solely in that proceeding;